eurozulu/stateengine/README.md

 actions it accepts and which state those actions will move to.
 On an action received, the resulting mapped state becomes the next state.

-Vending machine is built ontop of the State.
+Vending machine is built on top of the State.
 This contains the state of the Vending machine:
 Its coins, bottle and current state.
 On each transition of state, the vending machine checks its own status and may modify the transition of state accordingly.

-e.g. When Push button action is given in Unlocked State, The usual transition is to return to Locked.
+e.g. When `Push button` action is given in `Unlocked` State, The usual transition is to return to `Locked`.
-If vending machine still has unused coins, it prevents this, holding the state of unlocked until all the coins are exhuasted.
+If vending machine still has unused coins, it prevents this, holding the state of `Unlocked` until all the coins are exhausted.